Likithasriram/Road_Accident_Analysis/README.md

 Using Python, SQL, and Power BI, this end-to-end analysis delivers validated KPIs, visual dashboards, and clear business recommendations.

+📁**Dataset Information**

+The original dataset contains thousands of accident records with details such as severity, casualties, vehicle type, road type, weather, light conditions, and location.

+Due to GitHub file size limitations, this repository includes a 900-row sample of the full dataset for demonstration purposes.

+The complete dataset was used during analysis, EDA, SQL validation, and Power BI dashboard creation.

+The sample uploaded here preserves the structure and key patterns of the original data.

 🎯 **Business Problem**

 Road accidents cause significant loss of life and economic damage.